 Maureen Wayne Memorial Bursary Endowment Fund

-This scholarship is designed to help train new biologists and to continue the high standards of scientific and conservation work that Maureen Wayne so enthusiastically embraced.
+This bursary is designed to help train new biologists and to continue the high standards of scientific and conservation work that Maureen Wayne so enthusiastically embraced.

 For more information on the Maureen Wayne Memorial Bursary, please visit the University of Victoria Awards in Environmental Studies.